awgh/ratnet/README.md

 	node := ram.New(new(ecc.KeyPair), new(ecc.KeyPair))
 ```

 The KeyPairs passed in as arguments are just used to determine which cryptosystem should be used for the Onion-Routing (first argument) and for the Content Encryption (second argument).
+There is no requirement that the routing encryption be the same as the content encryption.
+It's easy to use RSA for content and ECC for routing, for example, just change the second argument above to rsa.KeyPair.

 ## Setup Transports and Policies